 As the Fourth Industrial Revolution reshapes the future of work, businesses must prepare their people for the new world that lies ahead.
-This often means an increased focus on continual learning, building more on-ramps to new types of jobs, and a commitment to diversity.
+This often means an increased focus on continual learning, upskilling to new types of jobs, and a commitment to diversity.

 What should businesses do to future-proof their workforces?

-Ebony Frelix, Executive Vice President and Chief Philanthropy Officer at Salesforce.org, addressed the issue as part of a panel discussion at Dreamforce ‘18, where she said businesses and governments need to share responsibility for upskilling workers.
-In the Fourth Industrial Revolution, she said, it will be important to creating nontraditional pathways for building skills.
+Ebony Frelix, executive vice president and chief philanthropy officer at Salesforce.org, addressed the issue as part of a panel discussion at Dreamforce ’18, where she said businesses and governments need to share responsibility for upskilling workers.
+In the Fourth Industrial Revolution, she said, it will be important to create nontraditional pathways for building skills.
 One example is Salesforce’s Pathfinder training program, created in 2017 in partnership with Deloitte.

-“As AI begins to impact the workforce and automation replaces some existing skills, we’re seeing an increased need for emotional intelligence, creativity, and critical thinking, for instance.”
+“As AI begins to impact the workforce and automation replaces some existing skills, we’re seeing an increased need for emotional intelligence, creativity, and critical thinking.”

 How do we ensure the Fourth Industrial revolution is good for everyone?

 With the Fourth Industrial Revolution presenting both immense opportunities and challenges, it’s up to all of us to work together to ensure that it benefits everyone.

 Bernard Marr writes that, “Humans must be proactive in shaping this technology and disruption.
 This requires global cooperation and a shared view of how technology is reshaping our economic, social, cultural, and individual lives.”